RoW171/wiiss/README.md

 # wiiss
- -- short for 'where is iss' - provides the current location based on data from the open-notify and nominatim osm apis
+ -- short for 'where is iss' - provides the current location of the ISS based on data from the open-notify and nominatim osm apis

 there isn't much behind it, the docstrings might help to understand the details